looptailG/musescore-31edo-tuner/README.md

 A  Musescore plugin for tuning scores to [31EDO](https://en.xen.wiki/w/31edo).

 ## Features
-This plugin tunes the whole score to 31EDO.
+This plugin can be used to tune the whole score, or only a portion of it, to 31EDO.

 It's compatible with the following notation systems: